-The installation of a new detention pond and expansion of an existing detention pond would impact areas with turf grass, however no trees would be removed as part of this proposed project.
+The expansion of an existing detention pond would impact areas with turf grass and require the removal of approximately 0.75 acres of trees and vegetation.
 The detention ponds would be seeded with native wet-meadow and prairie grass species in order to prevent erosion and to establish habitat for wetland and terrestrial species.
 The addition of vegetation to the detention ponds would make them more wetland-like, which may improve the water quality of the stormwater runoff prior to being discharged into the Mississippi River.
 No impacts to existing wetlands are anticipated as part of this proposed project.